 So, 12 months goes by and the council in their desire to save money (and full credit to them for wanting to do so) did not renew Pegasus’ contract and handed the running of the Town Hall to the Illawarra Performing Arts Centre.
 There was no question in my mind as to what my next move was going to be, for as soon as I knew what was happening at the Town Hall, I was looking for a new place to set up Rockdog Amplifier Repairs.

-At that point in time I could have gone back to the old shop but I really wanted to find a spot a little closer to home.
+At that point in time I could have gone back to the old shop but I found didn’t need a shopfront and I was probably driving the neighbours crazy when testing out big amps at full volume!
 Thankfully, my friend and fellow musician, Mark Batley, came to my rescue and rented me space in his industrial unit at Unit 4/38 Investigator Drive, Unanderra.
 I left the Town Hall on the Friday and after a busy week of installing my workbench and all the bits and pieces one needs to fix an amp, I was ready to rock!